Valuation theory of exponential Hardy fields II: Principal parts of germs in the Hardy field of o-minimal exponential expansions of the reals: Some preliminaries

 We let ${\cal F}_T$ denote the set of function symbols in the language of $T$ and assume that there is a function symbol in ${\cal F}_T$ for each 0-definable function of ${\cal P}$.
-This implies that $T$ admits quantifier elimination and a universal axiomatization (cf.\ [D--L], \S2).
+This implies that $T$ admits quantifier elimination and a universal axiomatization.
 We let ${\cal F}$ denote any subset of ${\cal F}_T\,$.